juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-add_an_instance.md

 ### Before you begin

--   The `acme-prod-vpc01` VPC must already exist in the `production` AWS environment.
+-   The `acme-prod-vpc01` VPC must already exist in the `production` AWS environment
--   The `acme-prod-net-frontend` subnetwork must already exist.
+-   The `acme-prod-net-frontend` subnetwork must already exist
 -   The subnetwork must have at least one IP address available
 -   Only one instance will be initially deployed
 -   We will allow only once instance maximum, there will be no autoscaling